Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. The people started off their return to the land well.
-Some of their first actions included rebuilding the offer, re-instituting the sacrifices and celebrating festivals remembering God’s providence, festivals that hadn’t been celebrated in centuries.
-They were excited and on fire to serve God.
 Then adversity came.
-Their enemies rose up to ensnare them and try to slow them down and stop them from rebuilding the temple.
-They tried every trick in the book from sabotage to intimidation and discouraging them.
-Unfortunately it worked.
+Their enemies rose up to ensnare them and try to stop them from rebuilding the temple.
+Every trick in the book was attempted, ranging from sabotage to intimidation.
+Unfortunately, it worked.
 The people gave up rebuilding the temple.
-They allowed God’s enemies to keep them from doing His will.
-They returned to their homes and started focusing on their own lives, putting themselves ahead of God.
+They allowed God’s enemies to keep them from doing what was right.
+Instead of prioritizing God’s kingdom, they returned to their homes and started focusing on themselves and looking out for number one.
 This situation went on for 16 years!

 Haggai 1:4-5 Bible Verse

-From Haggai we can learn several key points:
+From Haggai, we can learn several key points:

-a) The people thought they would wait until a later time to finish the temple (putting off what God wants us to do today is one of Satan’s all time classic attacks).
+a) The people thought they would wait until a later time to finish the temple (putting off what God wants us to do today is one of Satan’s all-time classic attacks).
 (Haggai 1:2)

-e) God promised to be with them (13)
+e) God promised to be with them.
+(1:13)

-i) God chose Zerubbabel as their leader and would bless him (20-23)
+i) God chose Zerubbabel as their leader and would bless him.
+(2: 20-23)

 Isaiah 54:17 Bible Verse